 Shark Safety and Regulations

 Many shark species have been in a steep population decline over recent decades.
 As a result, many of these species are heavily protected and regulated to help ensure their survival.
 In fact, anglers are prohibited from landing and keeping protected sharks.
 You will have to research shark regulations and find the list of shark species from your state’s fish and wildlife department that are off limits.
 Many states require you to keep a bolt cutters to cut the leader before you get close to beaching the shark.
-If the shark is an endagered species, you need to cut the leader before it gets close to beaching.
+If the shark is an endangered species, you need to cut the leader before it gets close to beaching.

 Two commonly caught species are the black tip shark and bull shark.
 These are currently safe to beach in majority of US beaches.
-However, they are often confused with other endagered species if you don’t know what to look for.
+However, they are often confused with other endangered species if you don’t know what to look for.
 This can create a big problem.
-For example, a sandbar shark is a prohibited species in some areas but it looks very similar to a bull is shark.
+For example, a sandbar shark is a prohibited species in some areas but it looks very similar to a bull shark.
 You need to study the differences beforehand in order to make a quick identification.
 If you’re unsure which shark species you have, cut the leader when the shark gets into the first trough.

 Ethics for Shark Fishing On the Beach